baptisteviera/Virtual_Reality_Batak_Pro_Game_With_Unity/README.md

 # VR_Batak_Pro_Game_With_Unity

-We are currently working on this project.
+We built the Batak Pro Game in VR and evaluated the impact of music on performance.

-We are building the classic Batak Pro Game in VR and a funny alternative of the game too.
+This project was made in automne 2022.